Platja de Formentor, on the northern tip of Mallorca, Spain. engel.ac/Shutterstock

 14. Cala de Deià

-Cala de Deià, below the pretty village of Deià, is best reached via a short, steep 2.5km-walk (1.5-miles) from Deià.
-The rocky cove is popular with the international crowd, and rustic chiringuitos serve simple but pricey meals.
+Cala de Deià is best reached via a steep 2.5km walk from the pretty village of Deià.
+The rocky cove is a hit with the international crowd, and rustic chiringuitos (snack bars) serve simple but pricey meals.
 Parking is difficult in high season, so consider hiking from the village or taking one of the buses from Deià that operate from May to October.

 15. Cala Banyalbufar

-Cala Banyalbufar is a rugged shingle and pebble, seaweed-scattered cove, where you can swim or sip a cold one at the beach shack on the rocks and look out over the dark turquoise water.
-It's great for snorkeling and there’s also a lovely waterfall nearby.
+Cala Banyalbufar is a rugged shingle-, pebble- and seaweed-scattered cove where you can swim or sip a cold one at the beach shack on the rocks and look out over the water.
+It's great for snorkeling, and there’s also a lovely waterfall nearby.
 To reach it, look for the steep steps down to the tiny harbor and traditional fishing huts.

 Northwest coast

-This tiny white-pebble beach washed by emerald-green waters is picture-perfect, but it isn't easy to reach.
-The road snakes down from the mountains through hairpin turns that may make those with a fear of heights or prone to vertigo and car sickness feel queasy.
-Despite the tricky route down, Sa Calobra is incredibly popular and, in summer, the small cluster of restaurants here is usually busy by late morning.
+Getting to Sal Calobra requires commitment.
+The single-access road (MA-2141) demands navigation through hairpin turns descending through the Serra de Tramuntana, which may make those with a fear of heights or prone to vertigo and car sickness feel queasy.
+Despite the tricky journey, Sa Calobra is incredibly popular, and in the summer, the small cluster of restaurants is usually busy by late morning.